noojee/acceloapi/README.md

 	filter.where(new Search(companyName));
 	List<Company> = new CompanyDao().getByFilter(acceloApi, filter);

-	// Build a compound filter
+	// Filter using theNest criteria against field with a type of company and an company id.
+	// Accelos processing of the 'Against' field is just weird so
+	// we have a special expression type of 'Against' to handle these.
 	AcceloFilter filters = new AcceloFilter();

-	// Filter using the against field with a type of company and an company id.
-	// Accelos processing of the 'Against' field is just weird so
-	// we have a special expression type of 'Against' to handle these. filters.where(new Against("company", company.getId()));
+	filters.where(new Against("company", company.getId()));
 	List<Company> = new CompanyDao().getByFilter(acceloApi, filter);